-The same sentiment applies to looking yourself in the mirror.
-Your message is affirmed when you communicate while looking yourself in the eye.
+The same sentiment applies to looking yourself in the mirror—your message hits different when you communicate while looking yourself in the eye.
 Talk to yourself as if you are talking to another.
 You deserve the same body language as well.
-I laugh at the thought of growing up in a culture that stood in front of the mirror and called for the boogeyman as a game.
-We believed it enough to be fearful, even for a moment, it worked.
-Yet as we struggle through adulting, we never thought to say "I'm the shit!" or "I'm remarkable" in the mirror 5 times.
+Most of us grew up in a culture where standing in front of the mirror calling for the boogeyman was a game.
+We believed it enough to be fearful, and even for a moment, it worked.
+Yet as we struggle through adulting, we never thought to say "I'm the shit!" or "I'm remarkable" in the mirror five times.
+Go figure!

 Speak out loud

-Affirmations are meant to be said out loud.
+Affirmations are o be said out loud.
 I read somewhere that you should do this in private.
-But we need to normalize people minding their own personal space and not others.
+But we need to normalize people minding their personal space and not others.
 Say it when you need to.
 Say it out loud when you want to.
 It may feel awkward at first.
 I'd be willing to bet it's because we worry about what others will think.
-I guarantee you if you begin to say affirmations out loud to yourself others will soon follow suit.
+I guarantee you if you begin to say affirmations out loud to yourself, others will soon follow suit.
 Until you get comfortable with this, record a few encouraging messages on your phone.
-This way you can listen to them anywhere anytime.
+This way, you can listen to them anywhere, at any time.